nicklockwood/iCarousel/README.md

     A. If you set decelerationRate to zero then iCarousel will more closely emulate the feel of a UIScrollView.
 If that's still not close enough, consider using my SwipeView library instead (https://github.com/nicklockwood/SwipeView) which is very similar to iCarousel, but based on a UIScrollView.

     Q. I want my carousel items to have a real reflection, but the reflection in the examples is just drawn on.
 How can I render reflections dynamically?
     A. iCarousel doesn't have built-in reflection support, but you can use some additional libraries to do this.
-Check out the *Dynamic View Reflections* and  *Dynamic Image Reflections* examples.
+Check out the *Dynamic View Reflections* and  *Dynamic Image Effects* examples.

     Q. I want to download a bunch of images on the fly and display them in my carousel.
 How can I do that?
     A. Downloading images asynchronously and displaying them is quite complex.
 You can use my AsyncImageView library to simplify the process.
 Check out the *Dynamic Downloads* example.